Data & Setup

 Data

-The data used in these materials is provided as an archive file (bact-data.tar
+The data used in these materials are provided as archive files:

-).
-You can download it from the link below and extract the files from the archive into a directory of your choice.
+You can download these files from the link below and extract the files from the archive into a directory of your choice.

 You can also download them using the command line: